Master of Education in Special Education

 Students seeking the Master of Education degree at the University of North Dakota must satisfy all general requirements set forth by the School of Graduate Studies as well as particular requirements set forth by the Special Education Program.

-1. A minimum of 30 credits is required for the degree.
+1. A minimum of 31 to 41 credits at or above the 500 level is required for the degree.
 Additional credits may be needed for teacher licensure.

-4. Preparation of a written independent study or scholarly project approved by the faculty advisor: Two credits of SPED 995 Scholarly Project or four credits of T&L 998 Thesis.
+3. Two credits of SPED 995 Scholarly Project or four credits of T&L 998 Thesis.

 SPED 578Behavior Management3